Informfully/Documentation/docs/source/docker.rst

 Setting Up the Back End
 -----------------------

-Please note that before building the Docker image, the ``bundle folder`` (located `here <https://github.com/Informfully/Platform/tree/main/backend/bundle>`_) has to be generated and unpacked at the root of the backend directory.
+Please note that before building the Docker image, the ``bundle folder`` (`bundle located here <https://github.com/Informfully/Platform/tree/main/backend/bundle>`_) has to be generated and unpacked at the root of the backend directory.
-This can be done by following the first part of ``meteor build`` instructions for the back end (located `here <https://informfully.readthedocs.io/en/latest/install.html>`_) and unpacking the generated tar file in the root of the backend folder.
+This can be done by following the first part of ``meteor build`` instructions for the back end (`meteor located here <https://informfully.readthedocs.io/en/latest/install.html>`_) and unpacking the generated tar file in the root of the backend folder.
 To create the Dockerfile, open a text editor such as Notepad on Windows, and type in the following contents:

 .. code-block:: python